 Science develops a student’s knowledge and skills in making sense of and explaining the biological, physical and technological world, enabling them to make informed choices and responsible decisions as individuals and as part of a community.

-At Cherrybrook we provide a curriculum that seeks to develop student understanding, interest and application of Science to the everyday world.
-It is an experimental and observational subject and the school has thirteen fully equipped laboratories and five Science demonstration classrooms.
-The study of Science is compulsory in Years 7–10 and all NSW Education Standards Authority (NESA) senior Science courses are offered in Years 11 and 12.
-Many students elect to study 4-7 units of Science for the HSC by choosing a variety of combinations of these courses: Physics, Chemistry, Biology, Earth and Environmental Science, Investigating Science and Extension Science.
+At Cherrybrook we provide a curriculum that seeks to develop student understanding, interest and application of science to the everyday world.
+It is an experimental and observational subject, and the school has fully equipped laboratories and Science demonstration classrooms.
+The study of science is compulsory in Years 7–10 and all NSW Education Standards Authority (NESA) senior science courses are offered in Years 11 and 12.
+Many students elect to study 4-7 units of Science for the HSC by choosing a variety of combinations of these senior courses: Physics, Chemistry, Biology, Earth and Environmental Science, Investigating Science and Extension Science.

 For more details about subjects available see Science Courses page on this website.